cristibtz/Desk-Manager/README.md

-# Resource Manager
+# Desk Manager

-The project focuses on developing a "Resource Manager" application for managing shared resources such as meeting rooms or laboratory equipment.
+The project focuses on developing a "Desk Manager" application for managing shared resources such as rooms or desks.

 # Repo setup for development
 ```